DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 Invalid Physics
 ^^^^^^

-When the Physics are INVALID, you will need to hit the "Reset Physics" button to the right in the.
-If the Physics are BAKED, this will launch a re-bake, but if the Physics are LIVE, it will instead just clear the real-time cache, resolving the issue.
+When the Physics are INVALID, you will need to hit the "Reset Physics" button to update them.
+If the Physics are BAKED, this will launch a re-bake.
+If the Physics are LIVE, it will instead clear the real-time cache, resolving the issue.

 |
-|
-|

 .. _g-force-vizualiser:
 G-Force Vizualiser
 ^^^^^^

-To make it easier to debug what the Physics are doing a G-Force Vizualiser is showing up above the vehicle.
+To make it easier to debug what the Physics are doing a G-Force Vizualiser is showing up above the vehicle when the physics are turned on.
 It can be disabled inside :ref:`view` in the "Manual Gearbox".
 When the G-Force exceeds 1.8 g, the vizualiser turns red indicating that a big force is acting on the body.
 To decrease the magnitude of the force, decrease the acceleration of the vehicle or make turns smoother.

 ..  figure:: gif/GIF_G-Force.gif